trincellshelvin/javascript-practice-lv-2-week-3/README.md

 ## Turn in

-When you are finished, create a PR back to the original repo and turn the PR's address, or just turn it in to the course website.
+When you are finished, turn in your link to your fork.

+Bonus: create a Pull Request (PR) on the main fork from your fork.